-- ► Gas bottles are only to be transported within the designated gas bottle compartment. - ▶ Place the gas bottles in vertical position in the gas bottle compartment. - ▶ Fasten the gas bottles so that they are unable to turn or tilt. - ▶ If the gas bottles are not connected to the gas tube, always place the protective cap on top. - ► Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle. - ▶ Use your hands only to connect the gas pressure regulator or the gas tube to the gas bottles.
+- Gas bottles are only to be transported within the designated gas bottle compartment. - ▶ Place the gas bottles in vertical position in the gas bottle compartment. - ▶ Fasten the gas bottles so that they are unable to turn or tilt. - ▶ If the gas bottles are not connected to the gas tube, always place the protective cap on top. - ► Close the regulator tap on the gas bottle before the gas pressure regulator or gas tube are removed from the gas bottle. - ▶ Use your hands only to connect the gas pressure regulator or the gas tube to the gas bottles.
 Do not use any tools. - Only use special gas pressure regulators with a safety valve designed for vehicle use.
 Other gas pressure regulators are not permitted and cannot meet the demanding requirements. - Use the gas pressure regulator defroster if the temperature falls below 5 °C. - ▶ Use only 11 kg or 5 kg gas bottles.
 Camping gas bottles with built-in check valve (blue bottle with max.
 2.5 or 3 kg content) are can be used in exceptional cases with a safety valve.

-- Use the shortest possible tube lengths (150 cm max.) for external gas - Never block the floor ventilation openings below the gas bottles.
+- ▶ Use the shortest possible tube lengths (150 cm max.) for external gas bottles. - ▶ Never block the floor ventilation openings below the gas bottles.

-conversion door.
+With some models, the gas bottle compartment is located right next to the conversion door.
 With these models, only open the gas bottle compartment when the conversion door is closed.
 Danger from damages.

-- Connect gas pressure regulator complete with safety valve directly to bottle

-The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices.

-- have corresponding Euro filling sets and Euro bottle sets. - ▷ Information available at the dealers or service centre. - For information on the gas supply in Europe see chapter 17.
+- Connect gas pressure regulator complete with safety valve directly to bottle valve. - The gas pressure regulator reduces the gas pressure in the gas bottle down to the operating pressure of the gas devices. - For filling and connecting the gas bottles in Europe the accessories shops have corresponding Euro filling sets and Euro bottle sets. - ▷ Information available at the dealers or service centre. - For information on the gas supply in Europe see chapter 17.